 Boy was that a mistake!

-I guess I needed to take some of my own advice and just organize the drawers and worry about swapping out clothing later.
+I guess I needed to take my own advice.
+Just organize the drawers, and worry about swapping out clothing later.

-So I got to work on organizing the kids’ clothes that were in their dresser drawers.
-I have a system for clothes that are too small!
+So I got to work organizing the kids’ clothes that were in their dresser drawers.
+Luckily, I already have a system for clothes that are too small!
 Because of that, this was not a major organization overhaul.
-This was more of a refining my system organizing session.
+It was more of a session spent refining my system.

 The Best Ways For Organizing Kids’ Clothes Drawers Like A Professional